cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 }
 ```

+> [!tip]
+> This technique is called [back-face culling](https://en.wikipedia.org/wiki/Back-face_culling).

 And then in the pixel shader function, add this line to the top.
-The `clip` function will completely discard the fragment and not draw anything to the `ShadowBuffer`.
+The [`clip`](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-clip) function will completely discard the fragment and not draw anything to the `ShadowBuffer`.
 ```hlsl
 clip(input.Color.a);
 ```